Need help? Our experts are ready to find the solution you need.

-Count on Lynden to provide fast, door-to-door service for your grocery supply chain.
+Count on Lynden to provide fast, door-to-door service for your food and grocery supply chain logistics needs.
 We partner with some of the country’s largest grocery retailers to keep their customers supplied with fresh, frozen and packaged goods even in harsh weather or service interruptions.
 The grocery business is built on relationships, and we keep your reputation in mind while managing one link – or the entire chain – in your shipping, warehousing and delivery process.

 Lynden has perfected the art of moving temperature-controlled freight.
 You can trust us with everything from groceries to frozen seafood with a keep-from-freezing (KFF) service to protect your valuable shipments like milk, fish and fresh fruit.
 We offer early morning deliveries, sorting and repacking, distribution and cross-dock capabilities.

 Our fleet of dedicated tank trailers carry fruit juices, concentrates, pure water, wines, and other edibles at just the right temperature.
 We are recognized as an industry leader in the transportation of temperature-controlled, less-than-truckload (LTL) and truckload (TL) service to customers throughout the Western U.S. We take the worry out of transporting your valuable freight so you can focus on running your business.

 Lynden’s online tools, like our free EZ Commerce system, give you the power to control information about your shipments, projects and business.